-10. Accepting and declaring gifts, and benefits
+11. Accepting and declaring gifts, benefits and hospitality

-You may be offered a gift or benefit in a show of gratitude.
+You may be offered a gift, benefit and/ or hospitality in a show of gratitude by customers or members, clients or suppliers or other person or organisations.
 There are some circumstances when refusing a gift would be perceived as inappropriate.

-You are expected to exercise sound judgment when deciding whether or not to accept a gift or benefit.
+You are expected to exercise sound judgment when deciding whether or not to accept a gift, benefit or hospitality.
 You cannot allow the acceptance of a gift or a benefit to influence or be seen to influence your decision making or place you under some financial or moral obligation to another party.
 For the avoidance of doubt, you must not create the impression that a person or organisation is influencing State Super or the decisions of any State Super People when accepting a gift or benefit.

-You must comply with State Super's Conflicts Management Policy (including recording gifts on the State Super Gifts and Interests Register) in considering whether to accept a gift or benefit.
+You must comply with State Super's Conflicts Management Policy (including recording gifts on the State Super Gifts and Interests Register) in considering whether to accept a gift, benefit and / or hospitality You must refuse bribes or inducements and report them in line with State Super's Conflicts Management Policy.

-11. Workplace Safety
+12. Workplace, Health and Safety